sbnb-irb/chemical-checker/README.md

-This repository is the one currently being used to develop the Chemical Checker (CC) in our SB&NB laboratory.
-As such, the repository contains a significant number of functionalities and data not presented in the primary CC manuscript.

-Due to the strong computational requirements of our pipeline, the code has been written and optimized to work in our local HPC facilities.
-Installation guides found below are mainly addressed to SB&NB users.
-As stated in the manuscript, the main deliverable of our resource are the CC _signatures_, which can be accessed easily through a [REST API](https://chemicalchecker.com/help) or downloaded as [data files](https://chemicalchecker.com/downloads).

 # Chemical Checker

 The Chemical Checker (CC) is a resource of small molecule signatures.
 In the CC, compounds are described from multiple viewpoints, spanning every aspect of the drug discovery pipeline, from chemical properties to clinical outcomes.